Botfuel/botfuel-module-adapter-iadvize/README.md

 ### Close event

-With this Adapter the close event is automatically triggered at the end of bot responses and the conversation is closed if no more messages are sent during the time before the close event is sent to iAdvize.
+With this Adapter the close event is automatically triggered at the end of bot responses and the conversation is closed if no more messages are sent during the time before the close event is triggered by iAdvize.

 #### Configuration